I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my

 Former U.S. President Donald Trump was so deeply invested politically in building a wall on the border with Mexico that he seemed willing to risk everything to get it done.
-But, if history is a guide, and it usually is, building walls to keep unwanted people out doesn’t work.
+If history is a guide, and it usually is, building walls to keep unwanted people out doesn’t work.

 Walls Have Ends

 Pretty much the oldest civilization in recorded history was that of Sumer.
 Sited in the Tigris-Euphrates River valleys, it dates from about 4500 BCE.

 For a couple of thousand years the Sumerian civilization jogged along but ran into troubles with a bothersome bunch of nomadic tribesmen called the Amorites.
 So, it was decided to build a wall to keep the nuisances out.
 The wall is thought to have been about 100 miles long but it only worked for a few years.